agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 ### 🔹 Item

-Each data object we add to a Collection (for example, via the `collect()` method) will be automatically transformed to an `Item` and stored directly in a so-called `data` object of the Collection.
+Each data object collected (for example, via the `collect()` method) is stored inside an extended [State Instance](../state/Introduction.md) called `Item`.
+All Items are stored in a single source of truth `data` object in the Collection and accessed from there when needed to avoid redundancy.
 ```ts title="data object"
 {
   99: Item(99) // has value '{id: 99, name: "frank"}'